SDRausty/sdrausty.github.io/index.md

 Listen; https://github.com/sdrausty/sdrausty.github.io/blob/master/audio/alphaV.webm Possibly you shall comprehend.
 Possibly.

+You are welcome to reply to my public statement.
+As you know, I have been using Termux software since it arrived.
+After years of using (coof coof) your open source software (does it compile?)
+I have a firm opinion about you.

 #### Cherish activities such as sports.
 Walking, blading and skiing maybe favorites.
 Is sailing a passionate pastime?
-Having \`code\` in pocket and in palm of hand is grand! 👍⛵🚢🚣
+Having \`code\` in pocket and in palm of hand is grand! 👍⛵🚢

 👉 [au](https://sdrausty.github.io/au/)<br>
 👉 [Is Your Smartphone Your Computer?](./pages/ysyc)<br>